Daetalus/atom-one-dark/README.md

 ~~The color theme now in **Alpha** stage.~~

 The color theme is ready to use now. **Feel FREE to report issue**.
 I will **continue** to improve it!

+## License

+The code is release under MIT license.